oneoffcoder/books/sphinx/python-dothis/source/list-counting.rst

 Use ``Counter`` when you need frequencies.
 It is clearer and scales better than repeatedly calling ``list.count``.

+Repeated ``list.count`` scans the same data over and over, which hides both intent and cost. ``Counter`` says you are computing frequencies once and then querying them.

 Don't do this
 ^^^^^^^^^^^^^